OctavianRotari/CV/README.md

 - Worked as a Logistic Manager and Consultant at a small start up in the transport sector
 - My responsibilities included supporting the CEO, organising the inventory and managing stakeholders.
-- Whilst studying at Makers Academy I also created the website for the company which can be viewed here: https://auotrasporti.herokuapp.com/ (MVP).
+- I also created the website for the company which can be viewed here: http://www.autotrasportirotari.it/.
-- The website was created using Node.js, Mongodb and express for the back-end and HtmlCss and JQuery for the front end, currently still working on the design.
+- I used PHP because the company already had an apache server, so I had to learn how to write code in PHP.
+- I also started to study some SEO basics to help the company with the rating on Google.

 **Carrozzeria Mattioli in Curtatone - (Italy) (07/2011 - 11/2011)**